bascrezee/trend_framework/README.md

       - climdex.pcic
     - trend

- - alternatively from Python (not recommended):
+ - alternatively from Python while the conda environment is activated (not recommended):
  ```
  import rpy2.robjects.packages as rpackages
  import rpy2.robjects as robjects